scaleoutsystems/fedn/examples/pytorch-keyworddetection-api/README.rst

 -  `Python >=3.9, <=3.12 <https://www.python.org/downloads>`__
 -  `A project in FEDn Studio  <https://fedn.scaleoutsystems.com/signup>`__

-Creating the compute package and seed model
+Installing pre requirements and creating seed model
 -------------------------------------------

-First, create a virtual environment and install the required packages:
+There are two alternatives to install the required packages, either using conda or pip.

 .. code-block::